 For foreign students temporarily residing in The Netherlands that do not have a (part-time) job there are three options to ensure medical cover:

-- Use a private healthcare insurance from your country of origin that covers you whilst in The Netherlands
+- Use a healthcare insurance service from your country of origin that covers you whilst in The Netherlands

-- Choose an expat or international health insurance with medical cover in The Netherlands.
+- Choose a private student health insurance with medical cover in The Netherlands.

 What do I need to take out a Dutch health insurance?

 In order to successfully apply for a Dutch health insurance, the insurance company will need your personal information and social security number (BSN, burgerservicenummer) to complete your registration for an insurance policy.

 You will usually receive your BSN when you register with the municipality.
 Furthermore, you will likely need a Dutch bank account and address in The Netherlands.

 Let us know through a Google review!